Bloodborne Pathogens 161

 - Describe the universal precautions that protect against bloodborne pathogens.

-- Describe bloodborne pathogen training provided to employees.
+- Describe the bloodborne pathogen training provided to employees.

 - Describe an exposure control plan.